10435

 Brand awareness?

-The plan was to spend $7000 over two months on Facebook promotions and we only managed to spend like $800 of that budget.
-Because it turned out that if your content has good quality, Facebook drives your cost per clicks down pretty significantly.
+The plan was to spend $7000 over two months on Facebook promotions, and we only managed to spend about $800 of that budget.
+Because it turned out that if your content has good quality, Facebook drives your cost per click down pretty significantly.
 It's quite difficult to spend a lot of money on Facebook.

-And we're still doing the scheduling thing because it's working quite well.
+We're still scheduling because it works quite well.
 We've managed to maintain those good levels and I think in terms of cost we're currently across all our content, not just the comics.
-We're spending on average about $0.5 per click which is you know nice.
+We're spending, on average, about $0.5 per click, which is, you know, nice.

 — What other channels have you tried besides Reddit and Facebook ads?
-Why did you decide to use mainly these two ones?
+Why did you decide to use these two main ones?

 —Facebook is simply the most popular social media network out there.
-Instagram (and more recently Snapchat) have been hyped as the next big places for marketers, but we're not convinced they would work for SaaS marketing (yet).
-Facebook has a more mature audience, offers good targeting options and has relatively low cost on ads.
+Instagram (and more recently Snapchat) has been hyped as the next big place for marketers, but we're not convinced they would work for SaaS marketing (yet).
+Facebook has a more mature audience, offers good targeting options, and has relatively low ad costs.
 Since driving traffic to our site is our main goal right now and not gaining social followers, Facebook works better for that.

-We are experimenting with Instagram & our comics too, but it's a little too early to offer any meaningful insight into how it will work out.
+We are experimenting with Instagram and our comics, too, but it's too early to offer meaningful insight into how it will work out.
 We also use Twitter, but more for communicating with our existing users.

-Reddit is a great source of direct traffic, but as it's a community-moderated platform you'll want to make sure your content doesn't come across as too salesy, and that your content meets the people's expectations.
+Reddit is a great source of direct traffic, but as it's a community-moderated platform, you'll want to ensure your content doesn't come across and that your content meets the people's expectations.
 The Reddit community tends to have a very low tolerance towards brands trying to exploit the platform for advertising purposes, so you need to make sure whatever you're showing them is made with good intentions - and is worth their time.

 Brand awareness is also important

 The reason I think brand awareness is important and content is important is that products aren't really special anymore.
-Toggl is a really good time tracking tool, but at the end of the day, we're just a time tracking tool.
-That means at any moment a new startup can come out of the blue.
-They can do something fundamentally better than us and they might steal a significant chunk of our user base.
-Or one of the big tech companies might come up with a competitive offering and a sort of pull the rug from under your feet and then you're like smack down.
+Toggl is a really good time-tracking tool, but at the end of the day, we're just a time-tracking tool.
+That means a new startup can come out of the blue at any moment.
+They can do something fundamentally better than us, and they might steal a significant chunk of our user base.
+Or one of the big tech companies might come up with a competitive offering and sort of pull the rug from under your feet, and then you're like smackdown.

 If you're selling SaaS, you're selling a commodity.